 Keep Your “Smoke” Detector Fired Up for Motivation and Rationalization

-Where there’s smoke there can be fire.
-So keep your eyes open to situations where people may be motivated to take advantage and rationalize their behavior.
+So, keep your eyes open to situations where people may be motivated to take advantage of and rationalize their behavior.

 Studies have shown that the most common motivations for grant fraud are: